Java Virtual Threads: The Pinning Problem, the Deadlock, and the Fix in Java 24

 Do not pool virtual threads.
 Create a new virtual thread for every task.
 Use Executors.newVirtualThreadPerTaskExecutor() or Thread.ofVirtual().start().
 If you need to limit concurrency, use a Semaphore.

 On Java 21 through 23, replace synchronized with ReentrantLock in code that runs on virtual threads and performs blocking operations inside the critical section.
 Short, non-blocking synchronized blocks are fine.
-The JEP says: “There is no need to replace synchronized blocks and methods that guard short-lived or infrequent operations.”
+As the JEP notes, there is no need to replace synchronized blocks that guard short-lived or infrequent operations.

 On Java 24+, synchronized is safe again.
 JEP 491 eliminates the pinning problem for synchronized blocks.
 You do not need to refactor existing code.